Physiotherapy - Maternity

 Postnatal Exercise Class

-A physio-led VIRTUAL class Thursday 10:30am for all abilities.
+A physio-led: VIRTUAL class Thursday 10:30am for all abilities.

-The class will be a combination of aerobic exercise, strength exercises, stretches, Pilates, pelvic floor exercises and post natal education.
+This is a series of 6 exercise sessions designed for busy mums to complete in the comfort of their own home.
+The class will be a combination of aerobic exercise, strength exercises, stretches, Pilates, pelvic floor exercises and post-natal education.

 • help manage blood glucose (sugar) level